Health and Safety

 About the Filmmaker

 Michèle Stephenson is a documentary filmmaker who was born in Haiti and now lives in Brooklyn.
-With Joe Brewster, she’s directed documentary shorts including The Changing Same (18) and Black Girls Play: The Story of Hand Games (23) and the features American Promise (13) and Going to Mars: The Nikki Giovanni Project (23).
-Her solo directorial efforts include the feature Stateless (20).
-True North (25) is her latest film.
+Previous projects include American Promise (2012), The Changing Same (2018), and Going to Mars: The Nikki Giovanni Project (2023).

 Get Here